priyanshwho/Hiremantis/README.md

 ### Tools & Utilities

-- Zod for form validation
+- Zod for form validation and API schema validation
-- React Hook Form for form handling
+- React Hook Form for form management
-- next-share for social media sharing
+- next-share for social media sharing integration
 - DND Kit for drag and drop functionality
 - Recharts for interactive charts and data visualization
+- sonner for toast notifications
+- Framer Motion for smooth animations
+- next-intl for internationalization
+- Resend for email service
+- shadcn/ui for component library

 ## Quick Start